Johnny Evers: Personal

-Evers married Helen Fitzgibbons.
-His son, John J. Evers, Jr., served as a Lieutenant in World War II, assigned to the Pacific Theater of Operations.
+In January 1909, Evers married Helen Fitzgibbons.
+His son, John J. Evers, Jr., born later that year, served as a Lieutenant in World War II and was assigned to the Pacific Theater of Operations.
+During 1914, John Jr. became ill with scarlet fever and was being quarantined at home in Troy.
+A doctor granted Helen permission to allow their daughter Helen (then three at the time) to visit her ailing brother.
+Unfortunately, while John Jr. got better, Helen became ill and died weeks later.
+After that, Evers and his wife's uncertain marriage (made difficult because of their separated lives that saw him live in Chicago and her live in Troy) fell apart and the two essentially separated.
+When Helen died in 1974, she was buried with Evers in the same plot in Troy.
 When his son was 11 years old, Evers bought part of the Albany Senators and gave him the stock.
 Evers' brother, Joe Evers, and uncle, Tom Evers, also played in MLB.
-His great-nephew is Sports Illustrated writer Tim Layden.
+His great-nephew is Sports Illustrated writer Tim Layden, who wrote an article about him in 2012.

 Though Evers and Tinker were part of one of the most successful double-play combinations in baseball history, the two despised each other off of the field.
 They went several years without speaking to each other after one argument.
 When Chance once named Tinker the smartest ballplayer he knew, Evers took it as a personal affront.

 Later life

+In the 1920s, Evers settled in Troy to live with his older sister Anna Evers Kennedy.
 Evers operated a sporting goods store in Albany, New York in 1923.
 However, Evers lost his money and filed for bankruptcy in 1936.
 The store was passed down to Evers' descendants.
 He also worked as superintendent of Bleecker Stadium in Albany and spent time teaching baseball to sandlot players.

 Evers suffered a stroke in August 1942, which paralyzed the right side of his body.
 He remained bedridden or confined to a wheelchair for most of the next five years.
 Evers died of a cerebral hemorrhage in 1947 at St. Peter's Hospital in Albany, and is buried in Saint Mary's Cemetery in Troy.